krinkir/docs-opmanual_developer/book/opmanual_developer/20_modules/10_intro.md

 Duckietown defines a set of module types that you can choose from.
-The list of module types and their differences will be the topic of the section  **TBD**.
+The list of module types and their differences will be the topic of the section  [](#sec:devel_module_types).
 What is important to know for now, is that a module type defines the environment your code will run in.
 For each module type, a template repository is provided.